Innmind/documentation/docs/philosophy/oop-fp.md

 Innmind heavily relies on this design to reduce the mental load of making sure every unhappy path is covered.

 ??? info "Exceptions"
-    Innmind also relies on good old `Exception`s for cases where the program can't be recovered.
+    Innmind also relies on `Exception`s for cases where the program can't be recovered.
 But since it can't be recovered you don't have to think about them, that's also why they're not documented.

     It somewhat follows the `Let it crash` approach of [Erlang](https://www.erlang.org).